LiamDBailey/climwin/cran-comments.md

 There were 2 NOTEs:

-* checking CRAN incoming feasibility ...
+* checking R code for possible problems ...
 NOTE
-Maintainer: 'Liam D. Bailey <liam.bailey@anu.edu.au>' New submission

-This is a new submission for this package.
+autowin: no visible binding for global variable 'modweights'
+basewin: no visible binding for global variable 'modweights'
+singlewin: no visible binding for global variable 'modweights'

+Note caused by environment searching patterns in function update().

 * checking package dependencies ...
 NOTE
   No repository set, so cyclic dependency check skipped